-Analysis | 5 takeaways from Anthony Fauci’s and health officials’ testimony
+Analysis | Six takeaways from Anthony Fauci’s and other health officials’ testimony

 2. Fauci says death toll is ‘almost certainly’ higher than known

-There has been an undercurrent of theories — occasionally stoked by Trump but more often by his allies — that the current death toll of more than 80,000 is exaggerated.
+There has been an undercurrent of theories — occasionally stoked by Trump but more often by his allies — that the U.S. death toll of more than 80,000 is exaggerated.

-But Fauci said that the death toll is actually “likely higher” than that.
+But Fauci said the death toll is actually “likely higher” than that.

-“I’m not sure, Senator Sanders, if it’s going to be 50 percent higher,” Fauci said in response to Sen. Bernie Sanders (I-Vt.) asking about that number.
-“But most of us feel that the number of deaths are likely higher than that number, because given the situation, particularly in New York City, when they were really strapped with a very serious challenge to their health-care system, that there may have been people who died at home … who are not counted as it because they never really got to the hospital."
+“I’m not sure, Senator Sanders, if it’s going to be 50 percent higher,” Fauci said to Sen. Bernie Sanders (I-Vt.), who asked about that number.
+“But most of us feel that the number of deaths are likely higher than that number, because given the situation, particularly in New York City, when they were really strapped with a very serious challenge to their health-care system, that there may have been people who died at home … who are not counted as it, because they never really got to the hospital.”

 Fauci added: “So in direct answer to your question, I think you are correct that the number is likely higher.
 I don’t know exactly what percent higher, but almost certainly it’s higher.”

-Certain Fox News hosts and other Trump allies have suggested other causes of deaths could be counted as coronavirus deaths.
-Trump at one point retweeted a suggestion that the mortality rate was exaggerated — even as he has assured the federal data are “accurate.”
+Certain Fox News hosts and other Trump allies have suggested that other causes of deaths could be counted as coronavirus deaths.
+Trump at one point retweeted a suggestion that the mortality rate was exaggerated — even as he has assured that the federal data is “accurate.”

-The evidence, though — including comparing the number of total deaths right now compared to comparable periods in the past — strongly suggests an undercount.
+The evidence, though — including comparing the number of total deaths now with comparable periods in the past — strongly suggests an undercount.

 3. CDC head noncommittal on when delayed guidelines will be out

-Sen. Chris Murphy (D-Conn.) pressed Redfield on when we might see the past-due guidelines for reopening that have been held up -- noting that many states are pressing forward with reopening even without having them.
+Sen. Chris Murphy (D-Conn.) pressed Redfield on when we might see the past-due guidelines for reopening that have been held up — noting that many states are pressing forward with reopening even without them.

-“Guidances that you’ve talked about have gone through that interagency review.
-Their comments that have come back to CDC,” Redfield said.
+“The guidances that you’ve talked about have gone through that interagency review.
+Their comments … have come back to CDC,” Redfield said.
 “And I anticipate they’ll go back up into the task force for final review.”

 Pressed on a timeline, Redfield responded, “I do anticipate this broader guidance, though, to be posted on the CDC website soon.”